 Catalog of Federal Domestic Assistance (General Services Administration)

-The Catalog (CFDA), issued annually and updated continuously on the Web, describes some 1600 federal grants and non financial assistance programs.
+The Catalog (CFDA), updated continuously on the Web, describes some 1600 federal grants and non financial assistance programs.
 Grantseekers can identify programs that might support their projects and can learn the program’s objectives, requirements, application procedures and contacts.
 For current notices of funding availability, see Grants.gov.